paul-wolf/strgen/README.md

 similar to regular expressions but instead of defining how to find or capture strings, it defines how to generate randomized strings.

-An example template for generating a very strong password:
+An example template for generating a strong password:

      [\w\p\d]{20}